hwameistor/hwameistor/docs/docs/quick_start/advanced_features/node_expansion.md

 ### 2. Add the storage node into HwameiStor

-Add the storage label into the node by adding a LocalStorageClaim CR as below:
+Construct the storage pool of the node by adding a LocalStorageClaim CR as below:

 ```console
 $ kubectl apply -f - <<EOF